megalomono/datatables.row-selector/README.md

 _rowSelector()_ admits a function with a _row_ parameter that executes when a row is selected.

-Please note that for the plugin to work properly, the server-side pagination option must be enabled as this plugin relies on the rows indexes.
-Feel free to contribute by adding client-side selection.
+Please note that for the plugin to work properly, the 'ordering' option must be disabled as this plugin relies on the rows indexes.
+Furthermore, if server-side pagination is enabled, additional processing will be needed to set 'selected' class to rows previously selected.

 Example: